jreveillaud/Wolbachia-subpopulations/README.md

 The FASTA files for individual bins are available at [10.5281/zenodo.7183304](10.5281/zenodo.7183304).

-# Explore the co-occurence of *Wolbachia* subpopulations accross metagenomes using the references-mode
+# Read recruitment to the reconstructed *Wolbachia* MAGs

 ## Configuration files